joshatron/CSCI-441-Labs/README.md

 ## Install Git

 Now we need to make sure git is installed.
-There are a number of git GUI clients, including bitbucket's [SourceTree](https://www.atlassian.com/software/sourcetree/overview), or [others](http://git-scm.com/downloads/guis).
+There are a number of git GUI clients, including Bitbucket's [SourceTree](https://www.atlassian.com/software/sourcetree/overview), or [others](http://git-scm.com/downloads/guis).
 I'll leave you to figure out your GUI of choice on your own if you like.
 I always stick to the command line when I can, so that's what I'll be showing